-In Visian ICL surgery, a biocompatible contact lens is placed inside the eye behind the colored iris to correct vision.
+In the Implantable Collamer Lens (ICL) surgery, a biocompatible contact lens is placed inside the eye behind the colored iris to correct vision.
 The contact lens is made of Collamer material, collagen naturally found in the body that does not elicit inflammation or rejection.
-Unlike corneal procedures, such as LASIK or SMILE, which corrects vision through corneal tissue removal, ICL is an additive procedure and does not alter the eye’s natural shape.
+Corneal procedures, such as LASIK and SMILE, correct vision through corneal tissue removal.
+In contrast, ICL is an additive procedure that does not alter the eye’s natural shape.

 The advantages of ICL are: